worlickwerx/pi-parport/README.md

 chips convert to/from the Pi's 3V3 line level and the parallel port's 5V.
 A `parport-gpio` driver integrates the port with the Linux parport driver stack.

 This project is a pretty bare bones parallel port.
-It is unidirectional, not interrupt driven, and only supports SPP mode.
-In theory one ought to be able to drive an early parallel printer with this, though I haven't tried yet.

-This is prototype quality code and hardware, however it's working as of 30 July 2017 for the one use case I had, which is to interface to parallel port SBIG astronomy cameras.
+Since it's unidirectional, it won't support scanners, zip drives, or devices that require ECP/EPP modes.
+It will, however, work with some parallel printers - at least it worked with the one I had on hand, an HP Deskjet 1220C.

+The application I built this for, however, was parallel port SBIG astronomy cameras.
 SBIG provided a Linux device driver that basically bit-bangs their protocol on the 8 data out and 5 status in lines.
-I updated it and changed it to use the parport stack so it didn't need to hardwire legacy port addresses etc..
+I updated it and changed it to use the parport stack so it didn't need to hardwire the legacy PC port addresses.
 That made it possible to use on non-PC hardware, provided there was a parport driver available, hence this little project.

 ### Using